Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Mass of Christian Burial will be celebrated on Monday, May 1, 2023, at 10:30 AM at Holy Angels Catholic Church with Fr.
+Mass of Christian Burial will be celebrated on Thursday, June 8, 2023, at 10:30 AM at Holy Angels Catholic Church with Fr.
 Steve Mondiek.
-Interment will follow at Graceland Cemetery.
-Family and friends may call Sunday, April 30, 2023, from 1:00 PM – 3:00 PM, and Monday, May 1, 2023 from 9:00 AM – 10:00 AM at Salm-McGill & Tangeman Funeral Home in Sidney.
+Interment will follow at Cedar Point Cemetery.
+Family and friends may call Wednesday, June 7, 2023, from 4:00 PM – 8:00 PM, and Thursday, June 8, 2023 from 9:00 AM – 10:00 AM at Salm-McGill & Tangeman Funeral Home in Sidney.
 Online condolences may be left for the family at www.salm-mcgillandtangemanfh.com.
-Memorials may be made to Holy Angels Catholic Church in Sidney, Ohio or FISH of Shelby County.
-The family would like to extend a special thank you to the Landings of Sidney and Neuroscience staff at Miami Valley Hospital for all their help and care.
-Salm-McGill and Tangeman Funeral Home is honored to be taking care of the Kaplan family.
+Memorials may be made to Promedica Hospice.
+Salm-McGill and Tangeman Funeral Home is honored to be taking care of the Kinninger family.